Numbers, Facts and Trends Shaping Your World

 How many abortions are there in the U.S. each year?

 An exact answer is hard to come by.
-The CDC and the Guttmacher Institute each try to measure this, but they use different methods and publish different figures.
+The CDC and the Guttmacher Institute have each tried to measure this for around half a century, but they use different methods and publish different figures.

-The CDC compiles figures voluntarily reported by the central health agencies of the vast majority of states (including separate figures for New York City) and the District of Columbia.
-Its latest totals do not include figures from California, Maryland or New Hampshire, which did not report data to the CDC.
+• How the CDC gets its data: It compiles figures that are voluntarily reported by states’ central health agencies, including separate figures for New York City and the District of Columbia.
+Its latest totals do not include figures from California, Maryland, New Hampshire or New Jersey, which did not report data to the CDC.
 (Read the methodology from the latest CDC report.)

-How has the number of abortions in the U.S. changed over the years?
+How has the number of abortions in the U.S. changed over time?

 The annual number of U.S. abortions rose for years after Roe v.
 Wade legalized the procedure in 1973, reaching its highest levels around the late 1980s and early 1990s, according to both the CDC and Guttmacher.
 Since then, abortions have generally decreased at what a CDC analysis called “a slow yet steady pace.”

-Guttmacher recorded more than 1.5 million abortions in the U.S. in 1991, about two-thirds more than the 930,160 it reported for 2020.
-The CDC reported just over 1 million abortions in 1991 and 620,327 in 2020, looking at just the District of Columbia and the 47 states that reported figures in both years.
-(This line graph shows the long-term trend in the number of legal abortions reported by both organizations.
+(The corresponding line graph shows the long-term trend in the number of legal abortions reported by both organizations.
 To allow for consistent comparisons over time, the CDC figures in the chart have been adjusted to ensure that the same states are counted from one year to the next.
-Using that approach, the CDC figure for 2020 is 615,911 legal abortions.)
+Using that approach, the CDC figure for 2021 is 622,108 legal abortions.)

 There have been occasional breaks in this long-term pattern of decline – during the middle of the first decade of the 2000s, and then again in the late 2010s.
-The CDC reported modest 1% and 2% increases in abortions in 2018 and 2019, respectively, while Guttmacher reported an 8% increase in abortions over the three-year period from 2017 to 2020.
+The CDC reported modest 1% and 2% increases in abortions in 2018 and 2019, and then, after a 2% decrease in 2020, a 5% increase in 2021.
+Guttmacher reported an 8% increase over the three-year period from 2017 to 2020.

-As noted above, these figures do not include abortions that use pills that were obtained outside of clinical settings.
+As noted above, these figures do not include abortions that use pills obtained outside of clinical settings.

 What is the abortion rate among women in the U.S.?
 How has it changed over time?